-Eon/Telephone 076 106 4418 057 863 1900 that the proposal does not fall within a Higher Likelihood of Nesting Area (HLNA) for the Hen Harrier and that as a result, any proposed felling works should follow the protocol agreed between the National Parks & Wildlife Service and the Forest Service for operational works in Hen Harrier Special Protection Areas.
+Eon/Telephone 076 106 4418 057 863 1900 Council which did not respond.
+The proposal was also referred to the National Parks and Wildlife Service which replied that the proposal lies within Slieve Aughty Mountains Special Protection Area for Hen Harrier and Merlin (SPA) and noted the protections provided under EU and Irish law.
+The NPWS stated that the proposal does not fall within a Higher Likelihood of Nesting Area (HLNA) for the Hen Harrier and that as a result, any proposed felling works should follow the protocol agreed between the National Parks & Wildlife Service and the Forest Service for operational works in Hen Harrier Special Protection Areas.
 They further request that the local Wildlife Ranger be contacted if felling is to take place between 1st April - 15th August and make observations on the legal obligations of the DAFM.
 The application included a harvest plan, including maps, and general environmental and site safety rules related to the operations.
 An appropriate assessment pre-screening report was also provided with the application.
-The DAFM undertook and documented an appropriate assessment screening that found nineteen European sites within 15km and found that there was no reason to extend this radius in this case and that appropriate assessment was required regarding Slieve Aughty Mountains SPA.
+The DAFM undertook and documented an appropriate assessment screening that found twelve European sites within 15km and found that there was no reason to extend this radius in this case and that appropriate assessment was required regarding Slieve Aughty Mountains SPA.
 An appropriate assessment report and determination was undertaken and dated 17th February 2020.
 The licence was approved with a number of conditions attached which related to the mitigation of effects as outlined in the appropriate assessment report.

 There is one appeal against the decision.
 The grounds contend that the licence was issued in breach of Articles 4(3), 4(4) and 4(5) of the EU EIA Directive.
 In particular, it is submitted that the DAFM did not have regard to the criteria in Annex III of the Directive, that the information submitted by the Applicant did not represent the whole project and that the competent authority did not consider information of the whole project in a screening.
-Furthermore, it is submitted that it should be a standard condition of a felling licence that a survey be conducted and mitigation actions recommended if any works are to be carried out during the breeding and rearing period to ensure compliance with the European Nature Directives and that this relates to all breeding birds.
-The grounds also contend that the AA screening determination is flawed as regards 001912.
+Furthermore, it is submitted that it should be a standard condition of a felling licence that a survey be conducted and mitigation actions recommended and implemented if any works are to be carried out during the breeding and rearing period to ensure compliance with the European Nature Directives and that this relates to all breeding birds.